 Economic Development Council of Western Massachusetts (EDC) brings together the three-county, Western Massachusetts region’s public and private leadership to create a positive environment for responsible economic growth.
 Centralized coordination, collaboration, and comprehensive professional services are its unifying foundation.
 The EDC’s mission is to increase Western Massachusetts’ standard of living by attracting and retaining quality jobs and companies, increasing investment, and attracting visitors.
-The EDC’s staff of nearly 40 manages the following organizations: Affiliated Chambers of Commerce of Greater Springfield, Greater Springfield Convention & Visitors Bureau, Business Improvement Districts in Springfield, Westfield, Northampton and Amherst, Westmass Area Development Corp. and Westover Metropolitan Development Corp, all vital role players in the region.
+The EDC’s staff of nearly 40 manages the following organizations: Springfield Regional Chamber, East of the River Chamber (ERC5), Greater Springfield Convention & Visitors Bureau, Business Improvement Districts in Springfield and Amherst, Westmass Area Development Corp., Westover Metropolitan Development Corp. and Valley Venture Mentors all vital role players in the region.

 Chief of Staff

-Boston, MA 02110
+Boston, Massachusetts 02110

-One Harborside Drive
+One Harborside Drive, Suite 200S

-East Boston, MA 02128-2909
+East Boston, MA 02128